How to Hide Assets from Judgment Creditors

 An offshore bank account holds funds outside the United States in a jurisdiction where U.S. courts have no direct authority.
 A domestic judgment creditor cannot serve a writ of garnishment on a foreign bank because the bank is outside the court’s jurisdiction.

 An offshore bank account alone does not provide complete protection.
 A U.S. court can order the account holder to repatriate funds, and refusal can result in contempt sanctions.
-The offshore bank account provides meaningful protection when it is held inside an offshore trust with an independent foreign trustee, because the trustee (not the grantor) controls the account and is not subject to U.S. court orders.
+The offshore bank account provides meaningful protection only when it is held inside an offshore trust with an independent foreign trustee, because the trustee (not the grantor) controls the account and is not subject to U.S. court orders.

 Hiding assets does not mean concealing assets from a court.
-After a judgment is entered, the creditor is entitled to conduct post-judgment discovery, and the debtor must fully comply.
-Florida Rule of Civil Procedure 1.560 authorizes proceedings supplementary that require the judgment debtor to disclose all assets under oath.
-Failing to disclose assets during post-judgment proceedings can result in contempt sanctions.
+After a judgment is entered, the creditor can conduct post-judgment discovery, and the debtor must fully disclose all assets under oath.
+Most states authorize supplementary proceedings or debtor’s examinations that require disclosure of bank accounts, real estate, business interests, and any transfers made in the years before the judgment.

 Combining Privacy and Protection